Method One: Plaster Casting

 Q. I want to get a belly cast done during my pregnancy.
 Is there a certain time that is best to cast?

 Congratulations on your pregnancy!
 Belly casting is a perfect way to honor such a special time in your life.
-The casting process can be done at any time.
-Some women choose to make even three belly casts to remember their body at each trimester, but many women choose to have the cast done between 32 and 36 weeks of pregnancy when their bellies are full.
+The casting process can be done at any time, but many choose to have the cast done between 30 and 36 weeks of pregnancy when their bellies are full.
 However, any time that you feel proud is a good time to cast.

 Absolutely, I love when partners, family and friends want to be involved in the process.